MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ### Withholding changes for Idaho

-The tables include increases in the standard deduction from $8,000 to $8,500 for single filers and $17,000 for married filers filing jointly
+The tables include increases in the standard deduction from $8,000 to $8,500 for single filers and $17,000 for married filers filing jointly.

 ## Changes in April Round 3 update (Released 4/9/2024)